Chris Lewis MP - Essex

 During Remembrance week, we brought our Legislative Assistant, Jenisa, to Essex so she could see the riding and meet the people, we serve!

-On Saturday, the team did a mini tour – starting with decorating the Essex Constituency Office for the holidays.
+On Saturday, the team took her on a mini tour – starting with decorating the Essex Constituency Office for the holidays.
 Lunch at Wolfhead Distillery & Restaurant.
 Wine tasting at Sanson Estate Winery.
 A visit with Santa at the Christmas Market at Mastronardi Estate Winery.
 A walk through Kingsville at the Fantasy of Lights Parade followed by a late dinner at Kingscoast Estate Winery.

 Meeting with CHRA | Dec 5, 2025